wem/vertx-redis-client-heimdall/README.md

 > This client will probably provide the best performance unless you need connection pooling.

+#### Command queueing during initial connect
+Commands against Redis getting queued until connected.
+On successful connect they are executed.
+If the initial connect fails, the callers will fail fast.
+There is no queueing for a later, delayed, successful connect.

 ### Subscription client

 An additional feature of this client is a specialized variant for subscription purposes only.